rishabhc/gsoc-preproject/readme.md

 Click on `Don't have a secret token?
 Click here to generate one!` option and enter your name to generate a secret token.

 ### Creating a database
-Enter the name of a microdatabase(file) you want to create and press enter.
+Enter the name of a microdatabase(file) you want to create and press `Create`.
 You can leave the second input blank.

 ### Reading a database